60dimension/IELTS-Vocabularies/Vocabulary02.md

 I took a cordon bleu cookery course.

-Hot baths are my favorite luxury.
+Hot baths are my favourite luxury.

 Some spirituals are based on syncopated rhythms.

-This recipe is an adaptation of an old favorite.
+This recipe is an adaptation of an old favourite.

 He gave them a splendid lunch of smoked salmon.

 She ceased to think as anger transmuted into passion.

-It sets targets for the reduction of greenhouse-gas emissions.
+It sets targets for the reduction of greenhouse gas emissions.

 They may use a credit card for convenience.